-Alarm bells sound as US troops continue their withdrawal from major cities ahead of a June 30 deadline.
+Rather, it's the uncertainty over what happens as American troops continue their pull-out from Iraqi cities ahead of a June 30 withdrawal deadline.

 Of particular worry are places like Mosul where the counterinsurgency tenet of protecting the population relies on having enough capable forces to remain in areas cleared of insurgents so they can't come back.
 U.S. and Iraqi military officials doubt that the Iraqi security forces are fully there yet.